netScaP/opticatelecom/api/README.md

 ## Testing

+Make sure that you have a `eventsapi_test` postgresql db and set the connection string in `config/test.json`.

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `yarn test` and all your tests in the `test/` directory will be run.

 ## Scaffolding